microcks/microcks.io/content/documentation/references/configuration/application-config.md

 features.feature.microcks-hub.allowed-roles=admin,manager,manager-any
 ```

+> 🗒️ The `manager-any` is not actually a role, it's a notation meaning *"A user that belong to any management group even if not endorsing the global manager role"*.

 #### Async API support

 Support for AsyncAPI is an optional feature that is disabled by default.
 Endpoints informations may be provided for each supported binding: